Martlark/url-for-react/README.md

 and parameter handling.
 This factory class is kept with the component, allowing easier handling of routing, parameter and component changes.

+Importing the factory class into a component allows that component to route to or link using it.
+The component used by `UrlFor` does not need to be exported.
+This greatly simplifies handling routed components.
+Providing further decoupling.

 ## Installation

 ```shell